Overhead and profit, or O&P, is an insurance term typically seen in property insurance claim cases.

 Ultimately, not all insurance companies will pay overhead and profit on your property damage claim.
 However, with a good public adjuster or attorney, you can fight for every penny you’re owed according to the terms of your insurance contract.

-Contact a qualified public adjuster through ClaimsMate today by filling out our free online form.
+Contact a qualified public adjuster through ClaimsMate today by for a free consultation.